Crowe828/password-generator/README.md

 ## User Story

 ```
-AS AN employee with access to sensitive data
+As an employee with access to sensitive data,
-I WANT to randomly generate a password that meets certain criteria
+I want to randomly generate a password that meets certain criteria,
-SO THAT I can create a strong password that provides greater security
+so that I can create a strong password that provides greater security.
 ```

 ## Acceptance Criteria